rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/create-kubernetes-persistent-storage/create-kubernetes-persistent-storage.md

 In [Rancher Launched Kubernetes clusters](../../launch-kubernetes-with-rancher/launch-kubernetes-with-rancher.md) that store data on iSCSI volumes, you may experience an issue where kubelets fail to automatically connect with iSCSI volumes.
 For details on resolving this issue, refer to [this page.](manage-persistent-storage/install-iscsi-volumes.md)

-### hostPath Volumes
-Before you create a hostPath volume, you need to set up an [extra_bind](https://rancher.com/docs/rke/latest/en/config-options/services/services-extras/#extra-binds/) in your cluster configuration.
-This will mount the path as a volume in your kubelets, which can then be used for hostPath volumes in your workloads.

 ### Migrating VMware vSphere Cloud Provider from In-tree to Out-of-tree

 Kubernetes is moving away from maintaining cloud providers in-tree. vSphere has an out-of-tree cloud provider that can be used by installing the vSphere cloud provider and cloud storage plugins.